Introduction

 • Technology -> New technologies are needed to quickly and efficiently ensure that upcycled foods are free of contaminants and bacteria.

-• Communication with consumers -> Upcycled foods can fight waste and boost sustainability, but will people buy them?
+• Communication with consumers -> Upcycled foods can fight waste and boost , but will people buy them?
 Upcycled foods may need extra processing to taste good, which goes against the “minimal processing” trend.
-Building consumer trust through and clear is key.
+Building consumer trust through education and clear marketing is key.

 • Investment in food science and technology innovations -> Food science needs a funding boost to fight food loss in .
 New tech is crucial, but it must be affordable.

-• Enhanced food preservation -> New packaging innovations like , and compostable can extend shelf life and reduce environmental impact.
+• Enhanced food preservation -> New packaging innovations like smart labels, and compostable can extend shelf life and reduce environmental impact.
 However, finding the right materials and getting them to market quickly needs more funding.

 The Truth about Food Additives – Facts vs Fiction